elihunter173/website/content/notes/ncsu/_index.md

 +++
-title = "NCSU Notes"
+title = "NCSU Class Notes"
-template = "notes/class_list.html"
 +++

 Class notes from my time as an undergraduate at NC State University.